turingschool/backend-curriculum-site/module1/lessons/flow_control.md

 end
 ```

+What values would `play_again` and `lives` need to be assigned to in order to print each of the following to your terminal:
+  * "You Lose!"
+  * "Game Over!"
+  * "Welcome back!"
+  * "Invalid input

 ## Looping

 A loop is a set of instructions that is executed repeatedly until some condition is met.
 This condition may be a certain number of times that the loop is executed, for example: